Vocabulary word Corporeal - Practice with online flashcards, spelling bees and vocabulary quizzes

 The adjective 'corporeal' has its etymological roots in the Latin word 'corporalis,' which is derived from 'corpus,' meaning 'body.'
 This etymology effectively conveys the essence of 'corporeal' as something related to or characteristic of the physical body.
 It implies a focus on the tangible, material aspects of existence and emphasizes the connection between the adjective and the human or animal body.
 'Corporeal' is often used to describe physical sensations, experiences, or attributes, highlighting its role in distinguishing the physical from the abstract or metaphysical.
 Its etymological origin in 'corpus' underscores the importance of the body as a central aspect of our lived experiences and the world around us.

-Quiz: Find the meaning of corporeal
+Find the correct meaning of the adjective corporeal:

 Try Again!